Student Opportunities and Services

 Training outside of the classroom

-Experiences that span outside the classroom and beyond are available to you during your time in the nursing department.
+Experiences that span outside the classroom and beyond are available to students during their time in the nursing program.
 Each opportunity was created to supplement the course work and emphasizes a combination of community and acute training.
 Many of the opportunities listed below are incorporated into nursing course work.

 Gain information about future careers while you learn community care skills and help organizations around the area.
 Community partnerships have been made with organizations that serve almost every age and need allowing you to interact with every type of patient.